Bengals ride big first half to shocking win over Steelers

-CINCINNATI (AP) — Giovani Bernard scored two first-half touchdowns after turnovers and the Cincinnati Bengals held on to stun the badly slumping Pittsburgh Steelers 27-17 on Monday night.

-The Bengals led 17-0 at halftime and survived a rally by the Steelers, who lost their third straight after 11 consecutive wins to start the season.
-Pittsburgh didn’t get a first down until more than halfway through the second quarter.
+Pittsburgh averaged 29.8 points during its first 10 games and Ben Roethlisberger, back from an elbow injury that cost him most of 2019, looked like an MVP candidate.
+But the Steelers struggled to an uninspired 19-14 win over a COVID-19-decimated Baltimore Ravens team on Dec.
+2 and haven’t topped 20 points in a game since.

+“High frustration,” said Roethlisberger, who had 19 passing yards in the first half and was picked off by Mackensie Alexander, setting up a touchdown.
+He finished 20 for 38 for 170 yards.

 Cincinnati (3-10-1) snapped a streak of 11 straight losses to Pittsburgh in most unlikely fashion, with Ryan Finley at quarterback.
-The second-year player, making his first start in place of injured No. 1 overall draft pick Joe Burrow, completed seven passes for 89 yards, but his 23-yard touchdown run early in the fourth quarter all but sealed it for the Bengals.
+The second-year player, starting in place of injured No. 1 overall draft pick Joe Burrow, completed seven passes for 89 yards, but his touchdown run early in the fourth quarter all but sealed it for the Bengals.

-It was the second huge upset of this NFL weekend.
+The injury-plagued Bengals had lost five straight, averaging 10 points per game and rarely looking competitive, since Burrow led them to a 31-20 victory over the Tennessee Titans on Nov.
+1.

+“We gave everybody a game ball today,” said coach Zac Taylor, now 5-24-1 in his two seasons.
+“Everyone deserves to cherish this night.
+We needed a big divisional win against a team we’ve struggled against.
+It was fun to see the players celebrate and have fun.”

 Pittsburgh was a 14-point favorite, and the Los Angeles Rams were favored by 17 before losing to the previously winless New York Jets on Sunday.
 It was the first time since the 1970s that two teams favored by 14 points or more lost on the same weekend.

-Three weeks ago, the Steelers (11-3) were on track for the top overall seed in the AFC, but now they could end up a wild card.
-Pittsburgh has tough matchups remaining against Indianapolis (10-4) and Cleveland (10-4), which trails the Steelers by one game in the AFC North.

 The Steelers rallied within 17-10 in the second half before Finley ran untouched around the left side for a 23-yard touchdown with 11:21 left in the game to push the lead back to 14.

-Pittsburgh scored again on a plunge by Bennie Snell after getting a pass-interference call in the end zone on fourth-and-4 from the Cincinnati 12.
+Pittsburgh scored again on a plunge by Benny Snell after getting a pass-interference call in the end zone on fourth-and-4 from the Cincinnati 12.

-The Steelers got the ball back with 2:17 left in the game at their own 24 but four incomplete passes by Ben Roethlisberger all but finished it.
+The Steelers got the ball back with 2:17 left at their own 24 but four incomplete passes by Roethlisberger all but finished it.
 Austin Seibert kicked a 33-yard field goal with 12 seconds left for the final margin.

-In the first half, Bernard ran for a touchdown after Pittsburgh lost a fumble and then caught a 14-yard pass from Finley for a score, two plays after Roethlisberger was picked off by Mackensie Alexander.

-The Bengals held Roethlisberger to 19 passing yards in the first half.
-He finished 20 for 38 for 170 yards with a touchdown and an interception.

 MAKING THE TRIP